Answered By: Jennifer Harris Last Updated: May 01, 2019 Views: 1559

-For further help please contact the Wolak Learning Center at 603.645.9606 (UC Students) and Online Writing Center at 866.721.1662 (Online/COCE Students) for assistance with citing paraphrased information in APA Style.
+For further help please contact the Wolak Learning Center at 603.645.9606 (Campus) and Online Writing Center at 866.721.1662 (Online) for assistance with citing a specific part of a resource in-text in APA Style.

 This information is intended to be a guideline, not expert advice.
 Please be sure to speak to your professor about the appropriate way to a part of a source in your class assignments and projects.